killercoda/scenarios-ica/traffic-management/step1/text.md

 Bookinfo has all component connected using regular Kubernetes Services.
 Pods have already Istio sidecars injected.
-Convert all 3 services and all appropriate deployments to VirtualService, so they can be controlled via service mesh.
+Add [VirtualService](https://istio.io/latest/docs/tasks/traffic-management/request-routing/) and [DestinationRule](https://istio.io/latest/docs/examples/bookinfo/#define-the-service-versions) to control all 3 services, so they can be controlled via service mesh.
 Use appropriate labels of the deployments.

 You can use Sleep pod (simplified Sleep demo app) `kubectl exec sleep -- curl INTERNAL_URL` to examine behaviour of the microservices from inside the cluster.